Earu/GSW-action/README.md

 - `addon-path` is an ***optional*** parameter that lets you target which path your addon files are under.

+*Note: This action only works with Windows X64*

 ### Example Action
 ```yml
 name: CI